 While cold snaps and sudden showers are the name of the game during the spring, with them comes a whole host of fresh fruits and vegetables many farmers’ markets haven’t seen in months.
 Check out 10 pieces of produce ripe for the picking March though May, plus regional guides to what should be showing up at your local farmers’ market.

-Beets: Egyptians might have eaten this vibrantly colored root vegetable more than 4,000 years ago, and today we benefit from its antioxidants, carotenoids, and sweet flavor in the spring.
-Make some Beet Burgers or simply top your daily salad with shaved beets for a sweet crunch.
+Egyptians might have eaten this vibrantly colored root vegetable more than 4,000 years ago, and today we benefit from its antioxidants, carotenoids, and sweet flavor in the spring.
+Make some Beefy Vegan Beet Burgers or simply top your daily salad with shaved beets for a sweet crunch.

-Scallions: This mild onion is super versatile and a staple in cuisines from Mexico to Thailand.
-Enjoy them throughout the spring and summer in light and flavorful dishes such as Indonesian Coconut Rice.
+This mild onion is super versatile and a staple in cuisines from Mexico to Thailand.
+Enjoy them throughout the spring and summer in light and flavorful dishes such as High-Protein Vegan Quinoa Hemp Tabbouleh.

-Greens: Spinach, lettuces, and everything in between begin to bloom in the spring, and there is no better time.
+Spinach, lettuces, and everything in between begin to bloom in the spring, and there is no better time.
 With temperatures warming, salads replace stews and casseroles at the dinner table.
-Take advantage of other spring flavors with Simple Spinach Salad, California Chef’s Salad, and Spinach and Arugula Salad.
+Take advantage of other spring flavors with helpings of Zesty Spinach Salad With Blackened Chickpeas, Lemony Pumpkin Seed Pesto Pasta, and Vegan Wedge Salad.

-Radishes: This quick-growing plant (its name comes from Greek, meaning “quickly appearing”) is often red or pink in hue and imparts an earthy, spicy flavor to dishes.
-Add raw radish to rice bowls or a Chopped Vegetable Salad for a crisp crunch.
+This quick-growing plant (its name comes from Greek, meaning “quickly appearing”) is often red or pink in hue and imparts an earthy, spicy flavor to dishes.
+Add raw radish to rice bowls or a Tangy Vegan Farmhouse Caesar Salad for an extra crunch.

-Strawberries: Members of the rose family, strawberries mature during the spring months, and continue to grow throughout the summer.
-They are also packed with vitamin C, phytonutrients, and fiber, and are a delicious addition to smoothies, shortcake, and salads.
+Members of the rose family, strawberries mature during the spring months, and continue to grow throughout the summer.
+They are also packed with vitamin C, phytonutrients, and fiber, and are a delicious addition to smoothies, shortcake, and oatmeals.